lkesteloot/unsong/unsong.md

 “Nothing?” asked Thamiel.
 “No response at all?”

 “I told you.
-I knew…some of that.
+I knew... some of that.
 It’s a risk.
 But it’s only a risk.
 Scripture says that if humankind is good, then it doesn’t have to happen that way, the Messiah ben Joseph and the Messiah ben David can be the same person.”

 “[i]If humanity is good?![/i]” asked the Devil.

 “If humanity is good,” repeated the Comet King.

-“Surely you understand how unbelievably, unutterably, colossally unlikely that is, and has always…”
+“Surely you understand how unbelievably, unutterably, colossally unlikely that is, and has always...”

 “There’s always a chance.”